Laurie Monnes Anderson: Political career

 Following a career as a public health nurse, Monnes Anderson began serving on the Gresham-Barlow School District board in 1991.
 In 1998, she ran for the Oregon House of Representatives representing District 22, but lost to incumbent Ron Sunseri by 250 votes.
 In 2000, Sunseri did not seek re-election, and Monnes Anderson defeated Republican nominee Ed Golobay for the seat in a close election.
 She was re-elected to the seat (renumbered to District 50) by a wide margin in 2002 over Ernest Hodgin.

 In 2004, she sought election to the Oregon Senate in District 25.
 In this race, she again faced Ron Sunseri, who had defeated her in her first House race in 1998.
 However, this time, Monnes Anderson prevailed by 9 percentage points in an expensive race.

 She was unopposed for her party's nomination in 2008.
 She defeated Republican Dave Kim in the general election.

 Personal

 Monnes Anderson lives in Gresham, Oregon.
 She is a first cousin of cartoonist Matt Groening, the creator of The Simpsons.
 Monnes Anderson's mother, Ellene Groening Monnes, is the sister of Groening's father Homer.
+Laurie Monnes Anderson has two children and is now a grandmother.